Concordium/concordium.github.io/source/testnet/references/transactions.rst

    $concordium-client transaction send-gtu-scheduled --schedule "100 at 2021-01-01T12:00:00Z, 150 at 2021-02-15T12:00:00Z, 200 at 2021-12-31T12:00:00Z" --receiver B --sender A

-Querying afterwards for the account information of the receiver account will show the list of releases that are still pending to be released:
+Querying account information of the receiver account afterwards, will show the list of releases that are still pending to be released:

 .. code-block:: console